Hope and Disappointment in the Midst of God's Call

 The Midwest Faculty Conference 2019 will wrestle with real questions surrounding God’s call in our lives – everything from His presence in our daily tasks to broader vocational discernment.
 In plenary sessions, faculty panels, and a variety of seminars, we will consider the breadth of our life experiences – including success & failure, hope & disappointment, scarcity & abundance.
 We will also explore what it means to work out our sense of God’s call in a diverse and often complex context, casting a hopeful, Christ centered vision of flourishing within higher education and beyond.

-The 2019 InterVarsity Midwest Faculty Conference will take place June 15-21, 2019, at InterVarsity’s Cedar Campus.
-Please mark your calendars—we look forward to seeing you there!
+The 2019 InterVarsity Midwest Faculty Conference will take place June 15-21, at InterVarsity’s Cedar Campus.
+We look forward to seeing you there!

 Welcoming Faculty, Families, Singles and Couples